ably-labs/GameRoomSDK/README.md

 ## Overview

-Ably GameRoomSDK provides an easy way to manage multiplayer game room related events such as entering game rooms, sending messages to other players, register to presence events and more using  [Ably](https://ably.com/) realtime network
+Ably GameRoomSDK provides an easy way to manage multiplayer game room related events such as entering game rooms, sending messages to other players, registering to presence events and more using  [Ably](https://ably.com/) realtime network

 **Status:** this is an alpha version of the SDK.
-That means that it contains some functionality and APIs that can change without notice.
+It means that it contains some functionality and APIs that can change without notice.
 The latest release of the SDKs is available in the [Releases section](https://github.com/ably/ably-asset-tracking-android/releases) of this repository.

 GameRoomSDK contains following features